 The Patient Assistance Transport Scheme (PATS) is a subsidy program that provides money to pay for some travel, escort and accommodation costs when rural and remote South Australians travel over 100 kilometres each way to see a specialist.

-For more information on PATS see publications or email email@example.com
+For more information about PATS see the PATS Handbook or email CHSAPATS@health.sa.gov.au

 Clinical Criteria for Air Travel

 Clinical Criteria for Escorts